knbknb/ai-system-roles/FOR-AND-AGAINST-PROMPTING.md

 ### The nature of prompts

 - Should be seen as natural language code or something else.
-- Describe the task really well with nuance and context, important to _you_.
+- Describe the task really well with nuance and context, important to _you_ for the task at hand.
+"Write essays and treat them like code".
+- Do not build crazy abstractions and  do not use complex prompt engineering techniques unless  necessary.
+- Prompt engineering is akin to programming, where precision and version control are crucial.
+  - also API/Function  calling

 ### The effectiveness of providing models with context or roles